christinaroise/hurtig-assignment/exercises/exercise3.md

 :trophy: Extend your application to perform a search when the user presses enter.
 List the result below the search bar, as shown below.

+:bulb: You'll need to enable CORS in express (server)

 ![Exercise 3](./images/exercise3.svg)

 ## Troubleshooting